1:1 Mentorship + Placement Support

 Priority mock slots — faster scheduling when you’re consistent and ready for mock loops.

-Extra reviews — resume/portfolio feedback rounds unlocked for earned tiers.
+Extra reviews — resume or portfolio feedback rounds unlocked for earned tiers.

 A small, optional spotlight for the cohort — for people who enjoy friendly competition.
 Keep it hidden by default if you prefer a calm learning experience.